 It's a sweet story with a chewy center.

-We wrote The Moon Candy Rebellion to share a very slim shelf in children's literature with books that champion the courage to speak up, take action, and lead when the world is misbehaving.
+Brian Fitzgerald and Iris Maertens wrote and illustrated The Moon Candy Rebellion to share a very slim shelf in children's literature with books that champion the courage to speak up, take action, and lead when the world is misbehaving.

 We looked to Dr. Seuss' The Lorax, The Adventures of Pippi Longstockings, and a handful of other great books that celebrate the rebel, the unconventional thinker, the beautiful disruptor.